MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/office-365-sign-in.md

 ## Use Yammer with other Office 365 services

 Yammer integrates seamlessly with other services in Office 365.
-For example, you can share [Meet Office 365 Video](https://support.office.com/article/ca1cc1a9-a615-46e1-b6a3-40dbd99939a6) with other users using Yammer and [Group and share documents in Office Delve](https://support.office.com/article/da0c5804-01ef-4edd-8b87-e576b19bef3e#BKMK_WorkTogetherByUsingYammer) from Delve using Yammer.
+For example, you can share [Stream or Office 365 Video](https://support.office.com/article/ca1cc1a9-a615-46e1-b6a3-40dbd99939a6) and [Group and share documents in Office Delve](https://support.office.com/article/da0c5804-01ef-4edd-8b87-e576b19bef3e#BKMK_WorkTogetherByUsingYammer) with other users using Yammer.

 ## Make Yammer the default enterprise social network in SharePoint